 “In the South, football is a religion, and Saturday is the holy day.”

 That quote from Hall of Fame coach Marino Casem may be one of the best descriptions of the importance of college football in this region of the country.
-So when the stadium of one of the top teams in the Southeastern Conference (SEC) needed coatings work, the call went out for a painting contractor with a proven track record to handle the task.
+So when the stadium of one of the top teams in the Atlantic Coast Conference (ACC) needed coatings work, the call went out for a painting contractor with a proven track record to handle the task.